 This is a fairly stable shoe as a whole.
 The upper is the first proponent of this.
 It fits fairly well and is well constructed, giving stability to the top of the foot.
 The midsole lends itself to stability through its Air Max cushioning once again, which provides solid cushioning and protection while running.
 The Tailwind 7 is a stable shoe, mainly thanks to its midsole and upper.

 The heel measurement of the Air Max Tailwind 7 is 10 mm.
 This is fairly common for these types of shoes.
 Too low of a drop can lead to higher risk of injuries, whereas too high drop promotes an unnatural stride.
 Neither should be an issue in this case, however, and the drop of the Tailwind 7 likely will not create any problems for most.

 •BRS 1000 carbon rubber outsole

 •Grooves for added flexibility

 This is definitely a very solid shoe overall.
 Despite the fact that it is not the most recent model of the Tailwind

 , it still has a great deal to offer in its own right.
-In terms of technology in particular, the midsole, upper, and outsole are quite solid.
-For its lower end of prices, it is definitely a good buy.
+In terms of technology, in particular, the midsole, upper, and outsole are quite solid.
+For its lower end prices, it is definitely a good buy.
 The overall design and stylishness of the shoe are definitely strong bonuses as well.
-The only major thing to consider is the 13 ounce weight of the show, which, for some, can be a bit off putting.
+The only major thing to consider is the 13-ounce weight of the show, which, for some, can be a bit off-putting.
 The Tailwind 7 is a great shoe for those seeking a well cushioned and sturdy trainer

 that is on the slightly heavier side.